LorenzoNajt/LorenzoNajt.github.io/README.md

 ## About Me:
 I am a PhD student at the University of Wisconsin-Madison.
 My advisor is [Jordan Ellenberg](http://www.math.wisc.edu/~ellenber/).

 Currently I am a visitor in [Justin Solomon](https://people.csail.mit.edu/jsolomon/)'s lab at MIT/CSAIL.
 I am working with his group to analyze statistical techniques [currently being used](https://arxiv.org/abs/1801.03783) to create evidence of Gerrymandering.
+I also collaborate with members of [MGGG](https://mggg.org/).

 ## Stack Exchange: